 - The mission of the Adventist Volunteer Center is to assist the Seventh-day Adventist Church in the proclamation of the gospel to all peoples through the ministry of Adventist Volunteers.

 - Enditnow is a global campaign to raise awareness and advocate for the end of violence against women and girls around the world.
 It aims to mobilize Adventists around the world and invites other community groups to join in to resolve this worldwide issue.

 - ACF is a ministry of the Seventh-day Adventist church to students at secular universities around the world.
 It is known by several names based on the geographical region.
 Find out more from the parent site.

 - Adventist Deaf Ministries (ADM) is a non-profit ministry for deaf people.
-A faithful group of volunteers comprise the ADM Board of Directors, a majority of whom are Deaf church members and leaders.
+A faithful group of volunteers comprises the ADM Board of Directors, a majority of whom are Deaf church members and leaders.

 - Adventist Recovery Global is a support service for those who struggle with addiction or emotional or mental health challenges, as well as anyone with a family member or loved one struggling with these daily challenges.

 - Adventist Heritage Ministry (AHM) is an educational and evangelistic corporation organized in 1981 to assist in preserving the heritage of the Seventh-day Adventist Church.